cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsTeamsPartialUpdate"></a>
 # **orgsTeamsPartialUpdate**
-> OrganizationTeamResponse orgsTeamsPartialUpdate(org, team, data)
+> OrganizationTeam orgsTeamsPartialUpdate(org, team, data)

 Update a specific team in a organization.